michaeldickens/ithkuil-mode/README.md

 > S1/PRC/EXS-ExampleRoot-DYN/BSC-UPX/SEP/DEL/CSL/M/NRM

-or you can use the command `ithkuil-insert-template` (`C-c C-i`) to insert a sample formative which you can then edit.
+or you can use the command `ithkuil-insert-template` (`C-c C-t`) to insert a sample formative which you can then edit.

 `ithkuil-mode` provides a series of functions for changing the values of various categories.

-`C-c C-t` (`ithkuil-set-category-at-point`) prompt you to set the value of the category under the cursor, and uses Helm to provide a searchable list of valid values.
+`C-c C-e` (`ithkuil-set-category-at-point`) prompts you to set the value of the category under the cursor, and uses Helm to provide a searchable list of valid values.

 A set of additional functions allow you to set the value of any category while your cursor is anywhere in the formative: